Murder of Selena: Standoff

 After the shooting, Saldívar entered her pickup truck and tried to leave the motel parking lot.
-Motel employee Rosario Garza saw Saldívar leave her room with a wrapped towel.
-It was later thought she was going to Q-Productions to shoot Quintanilla, Jr. and others who were waiting for Selena.
-However, she was spotted by a responding police officer in a vehicle.
-The officer left his vehicle, drew his gun, and ordered Saldívar out of the truck.
+Motel employee Rosario Garza saw her leave her room with a wrapped towel.
+It was later thought she was going to Q-Productions to shoot Abraham and others who were waiting for Selena.
+However, she was spotted by a responding police officer in a patrol car.
+The officer left his vehicle, drew his gun and ordered Saldívar to exit the truck.
 Saldívar did not comply; she backed up and parked adjacent to two cars.
-Her truck was then blocked in by the police vehicle.
-Saldívar picked up the pistol, pointed it at her right temple, and threatened to commit suicide.
+Her truck was then blocked in by the patrol car.
+Saldívar picked up the pistol, pointed it at her right temple and threatened to commit suicide.
 A SWAT team and the FBI Crisis Negotiation Unit were brought in.
 Musicologist Himilce Novas later said the event was reminiscent of O. J. Simpson's planned suicide ten months earlier.

 Larry Young and Isaac Valencia began negotiating with Saldívar.
 They ran a telephone line to their base of operations adjacent to Saldívar's pickup truck as the standoff continued.
 Lead negotiator Young tried to establish a rapport with Saldívar and persuade her to give herself up.
 Valencia suggested the shooting was accidental.
 Saldívar later changed her story, saying the "gun went off" by itself.
 She spoke to relatives in addition to speaking with police.
 Motel guests were ordered to remain in their rooms until police escorted them out.
 Later that afternoon, police drained the gasoline from the gas tank of Saldívar's car and turned on floodlights.

 After the standoff entered its fourth hour, Valencia succeeded in getting Saldívar to confess that she had intended to shoot herself.
-Saldívar said when she placed the gun to her own head, Selena tried to tell her not to kill herself.
+She said when she placed the revolver to her own head, Selena tried to tell her not to kill herself.
 When Selena opened the door to leave, Saldívar said she told her to close it.
-She also said the gun went off when Selena left.
-During the sixth hour, Saldívar agreed to give herself up, but when she saw a police officer pointing a rifle at her, she panicked, ran back to her truck, picked up the revolver, and pointed it at her head again.
+She also said the revolver went off when Selena left.
+During the sixth hour, Saldívar agreed to give herself up, but when she saw a police officer pointing a rifle at her, she panicked, ran back to her truck, picked up the revolver and pointed it at her head again.

 Saldívar surrendered after more than nine hours.
 By then, hundreds of Selena's fans had gathered at the scene.
 Many wept as police took Saldívar away.
 A press conference was called within hours of Selena's murder; Saldívar had not yet been named in media reports.
-Assistant Police Chief Ken Bung and Quintanilla, Jr. told the press the possible motive was Selena's intention to terminate Saldívar's employment.
+Selena's father and Assistant Police Chief Ken Bung told the press the possible motive was the singer's intention to terminate Saldívar's employment.